What Does Sewer Line Replacement Actually Cost?

 Start With a Camera Inspection

 Before agreeing to any work, insist on a sewer camera inspection.
-A waterproof camera fed through your cleanout will show the exact condition of your pipe — cracks, root intrusion, belly, collapse — so you're making a decision based on facts, not a guess.
+A waterproof camera fed through your cleanout will show the exact condition of your pipe (cracks, root intrusion, belly, collapse) so you're making a decision based on facts, not a guess.
 Inspections typically cost $125 to $500 and are often credited back toward the job if you hire the same contractor.
-A plumbing camera inspection is one of the smartest investments you can make before a major plumbing repair.
+Newer 2026 inspection systems even use AI defect detection and HD imaging to flag problems more accurately.
+Ask for a copy of the video so you can get second opinions.

 Frequently Asked Questions